-I was recently approached by an electronic cigarette company wanting to rebrand their business, this included moving from FruiteCigs.co.uk to LiquideCigsUK.co.uk.
-They wanted to change their website and product offering to be in-line with changing customer demands, while addressing the evolving industry.
+I was recently approached by an electronic cigarette company wanting to rebrand their business; this included moving from FruiteCigs.co.uk to LiquideCigsUK.co.uk.
+In addition, they tried to change their website and product offering to be in line with changing customer demands while addressing the evolving industry.

 How to Rebrand Effectively

-While overseeing the rebrand, I realised there were some important aspects to address:
+While overseeing the rebrand, I realized there were some important aspects to address:

 Work closely with your web developers.

-It’s important to have a good relationship with your developers and to speak with them regularly to ensure any requested changes are done in a timely fashion, but also that they’re communicated effectively – Each party involved must understand what is being asked by the other.
+It’s essential to have a good relationship with your developers and speak with them regularly to ensure any requested changes are done in a timely fashion.
+They’re communicated effectively – Each party involved must understand what is being asked by the other.

 Use your existing content.

 You need to make sure your business’ new name is reflected in the content, that any mention of the old brand is removed – Unless, of course, you’re notifying customers of the change (references to your old business can be removed later, once your happy the rebrand is complete).
-Be sure to check for any spelling errors, punctuation mistakes and that it’s written in the right language.
-There’s nothing worse than an English website writing in American English, and vice versa.
+Be sure to check for any spelling errors or punctuation mistakes and write in the correct language.
+There’s nothing worse than an English website writing in American English and vice versa.

-To align the websites, any existing pages you want to keep should redirect to through to relevant new pages.
-Create a spreadsheet of all web pages on your existing site and where you’d like to point them to on the new site.
-If there’s a page that is no longer relevant, you may wish to redirect this through to the homepage.
+Any existing pages you want to keep should redirect to relevant new pages to align the websites.
+First, create a spreadsheet of all web pages on your existing site and where you’d like to point them to on the new site.
+If there’s a page that is no longer relevant, you may wish to redirect this to the homepage.
 You can use a tool such as ScreamingFrog to help you pull a list of your existing webpage URLs.
 Once you have this, send it across to your web developers.
 They’ll be able to implement the redirects.